 “Both fighters are already undisputed heavyweight champions (in their own right).”

 Asked whether Fury vs. Joshua concludes the Deontay Wilder, Tyson Fury, and Anthony Joshua saga, Valuev stated it was merely the dawn of a new era.

 “In my opinion, the new generation has not yet begun.
 But if we take Joshua and Fury as a starting point, then this fight can be considered very significant,” he pointed out.

 “Whoever wins begins the next generation as the undisputed champion,” added the 47-year-old retired puncher.

 Fury vs. Joshua is a long-running culmination of British boxing’s prominence at heavyweight since Lennox Lewis’s days.

 ‘The Pugilist Specialist’ was followed by David Haye in 2009, ironically against Valuev, before Fury came to the championship fold in 2015.

-Joshua won his first strap in 2016 and unified thereafter in 2017.
+Joshua won his first strap in 2016 and unified after that in 2017.
 Once holding more than one version, AJ suffered a six-month blip before becoming a two-time champion like Valuev in 2019.

 Everything will be on the line when an estimated $250 million battle gets underway.
-The titles are expected to fragment immediately afterward.
+The titles will fragment immediately afterward.